henry-boyd/io-riot/src/techandconsequenceblog/drafts/Razing the Creative Forest.md

   </div>

 I didn't grow up watching Studio Ghibli, but after watching *Princess Mononoke* in college it easily became one of my favorite movies.
 Beyond its gorgeous animation typical of Studio Ghibli films, I was struck by the storytelling and how realistic each character's motivations were.
 I just couldn't remember the last time I'd seen something that did such an amazing job showing people in shades of grey like that.

+-we are devaluing cultural elements which is going to lead to ? (flattening of culture?
+Idk)